Andrew B. Perry

 Schoo-Bemis Science Center

 Andrew Perry received a PhD in mathematics in 1999 and has been teaching mathematics at Springfield College ever since.
 His interests include sports analytics, especially the quantitative analysis of strategic decisions in football; the history of mathematics, specializing in early American math textbooks; and mathematics education, with a special interest in reducing math anxiety.
 Perry was honored to serve as one of the authors of the Massachusetts Mathematics Curriculum Framework in 2011.
 He loves to teach, and is constantly looking for ways to help his students succeed.
-Since 2015, he has been chair of the Department of Mathematics, Physics, and Computer Science.
+He was the chair of the Department of Mathematics, Physics, and Computer Science from 2015-2018.